News

 It also helps to explain some of the economic struggles the region has.

-Unemployment levels reached 9% in 2017, well above the national average of 4.9%.
+Claimant unemployment levels reached 12% this year, well above the national average of 4.8%.

 This is an undesirable statistic, with the city pushing for new schemes to bridge the gap between education and employment.

-Attempting to diversify workplaces in Birmingham in order to retain the high skilled school and university leavers is the main priority for the local government.
+Attempting to diversify workplaces in Birmingham to retain the high skilled school and university leavers is the main priority for the local government.

-This is slightly higher than the national level, showing a willingness to create new industry.
+This is slightly higher than the national level, showing a willingness to create new industries.

 All of this indicates that living in Birmingham will provide exciting job opportunities going forward.